 Kan -Kan is defined as a grace note.
 Sometimes a peculiar note is played touching another note slightly.
 The preceding touched note is the kan.
-It is written over the peculiar note. e.g.: pm perform some phrases of notes in rhythmic manner, much slower than tempo of the raga.
-It is the rhapsodically embellishment of a raga.
-Alap is used at the beginning, at interval and the end.
+It is written over the peculiar note. e.g.: p^m (Here "M" is the Kan note)

 Toda - Todas are slow and rapid successions of notes intonated in different forms or styles meant for developing Raga.
 Tans and Todas are one and the same thing when a Tana is played on sitar it is called Toda.
-When the same Tana is sung, it is called a Tana.
+When the same Tana is sung, it is called a Toda when it played on sitar.

 Alap -Creates an atmosphere regarding the raga which is going to be sung.
-As an athlete do some sort of free exercises before the event, the artiste
+As an athlete do some sort of free exercises before the event, the artiste perform some phrases of notes in rhythmic manner, much slower than tempo of the raga.
+It is the rhapsodically embellishment of a raga.
+Alap is used at the beginning, at interval and the end.
+This is very important to introduce the raga and to expand the raga.